chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - So the factory function handles the similarities (similar methods) , while each invocation specifies the differences between the object properties with arguments.
   - Each object created by a factory function has an own copy of all the methods, which is redundant and memory intensive.
   - Factory functions provide a simple way to automate the creation related objects based on a predefined template.
-  - One factory function can reuse another factory function by mixing the object created by that factory function into itself using `Object.assign`.
   - Factory functions do not use prototypes.
 - Why factory functions
   - factory functions are useful to extract code into one place so multiple objects can use it
 - Advantages of factory function

   - Automates the creation of objects, creating multiple objects of a particular type.